bellTurt1e/Resume/Projects.markdown

 ---
-layout: "page"
+layout: page
 title: Projects
+permalink: /Projects/
 ---
 What it do fssds